sirixdb/sirix/README.md

 Opening a specific version is possible with XQuery, the Java-API or a RESTful Web-Service.
 Serializing either a single version or a bunch of versions is also supported.
 Despite, future work includes the specification of a delta-format.

-In addition Sirix provides a very powerful axis-API and exposes each XPath-axis as well as all temporal axis (to navigate in time), a LevelOrderAxis, a PostorderAxis and a special DescendantVisitorAxis which is able to use a visitor, skip whole subtrees from traversal (might also depend on the depth), terminate the processing, skip the traversal of sibling nodes.
+In addition Sirix provides a very powerful axis-API and exposes each XPath-axis as well as all temporal axis (to navigate in time), a LevelOrderAxis, a PostorderAxis and a special DescendantVisitorAxis which is able to use a visitor, skip whole subtrees from traversal (might also depend on the depth), terminate the processing and to skip the traversal of sibling nodes.
 Furthermore all filters for instance to filter specific nodes, QNames, text-values and so on are exposed.
 In contrast to other XML database systems we also support the movement of whole subtrees, without having to delete and reinsert the subtree (which would also change unique node-IDs).
 Furthermore it is easy to store other record-types as the built-in (XDM) types.

 ## Documentation